Life can become so much better when you find one best friend.

 “Yeah, but it can be bad.
 The school buses are scheduled to get you to school on time in the morning, which is okay.
 Problem is, to get home I have to catch the bus between the time school gets out and about a half hour after.
 If I have to be at school longer, like for cross country practice or a meet, then I have to get someone to give me a ride or have my folks or granddad pick me up.
 Or walk home, and that takes about an hour.
 Those days I usually ride my bike if it’s not raining.

 “There’s no public bus to Northgate High.
 The closest bus I can take is at Ygnacio Valley Road and Walnut Avenue, and that’s about two miles from school, and it takes about 40 minutes to walk just to get to a bus stop.”

 “Wow, that sucks.
 And I thought I had it tough getting to school.”

 “Say, how did you get to school today?”
 Mike asked.
 “You didn’t use your skateboard because you don’t have it with you, or if you did use it then you left it somewhere.
 And I’m pretty sure you didn’t ride your bike.”

 “I walked.
 I had some things to think about this morning.
 It was cold, but walking was okay.
 Then during the day it got a lot colder.
-I heard somebody say it was in the high twenties when school got out.”
+I heard somebody say it was in the mid-twenties when school got out.”

 “Yeah, it’s too cold for you to walk home, or to walk to BART and then walk from BART to your house.
 My granddad is taking me home.
 I’ll have him drop you off.”
-Jeremy started to say something, but Mike shook his head and continued, “No arguments.
+Jeremy started to say something, but Mike shook his head, put up his right palm, and continued, “No arguments.
 We’ve just met and I like you.
 I think we’re becoming good friends.”
 Jeremy grinned and nodded.
 “I don’t want my new good friend to freeze to death getting home.”

 “Thanks, Mike.
 That’ll be a huge help.”